artisan-roaster-scope/artisan/README.txt

 o Linux

-The Linux package is compatible with Ubuntu Linux 12.04/12.10 (glibc 2.15) and CentOS 6.3/6.4 (glibc 2.12).
+The Linux package is compatible with Ubuntu/Debian and CentOS/Redhat (glibc 2.12).
 For now, we simply offer a .deb Debian package as well as an .rpm Redhat package that you have to install manually.
 This can be done by either double clicking the package icon from your file viewer or by entering the following commands in a shell.

 Installation on Ubuntu/Debian
 # sudo dpkg -i artisan_<version>.deb